Skip to content

 Air-gapped edit bayNo reliable internet at all

 Online compressors can work for public blog images with no confidentiality angle.
-They are a poor default when the asset is unreleased product UI, a signed contract scan, or a bug repro with internal URLs visible on screen.
+They are a poor default for unreleased product UI, signed contract scans, or bug repros with internal URLs on screen.

 MediaCommon inputsTypical offline output